Erlander I cabinet

-The first cabinet of Tage Erlander was the cabinet and government of Sweden between 11 October 1946 and 1 October 1951.
-It was formed following the sudden death of Prime Minister Per Albin Hansson on 6 October 1946.
+The Erlander I cabinet was the government of Sweden from 11 October 1946 to 1 October 1951.
+It was a Social Democratic single-party government led by Prime Minister Tage Erlander.

-It was succeeded on 1 October 1951 by the Erlander II Cabinet, a coalition government between the Social Democratic Party and the centre-right Farmers' League.
+The cabinet was installed following the sudden death of incumbent Prime Minister Per Albin Hansson on 6 October 1946.
+It was succeeded by the Erlander II cabinet, a coalition government between the Social Democrats and the centre-right Farmers' League.

 Policy

 Following the Second World War, social reform was the pillar of Swedish social democracy.
 The architect behind the Swedish welfare reforms during this period was the Minister for Social Affairs, Gustav Möller.

-During the reign of the Erlander I Cabinet, the following reforms were implemented:
+During the reign of the Erlander I cabinet, the following reforms were implemented: